Electronic publishing: Digitization

 The first digitization initiative was in 1971 by Michael S. Hart, a student at the University of Illinois at Chicago, who launched Project Gutenberg, designed to make literature more accessible to everyone through the internet.
-It took a while to develop, and in 1989 there were only 10 texts that were manually recopied on computer by Michael S. Hart himself and some volunteers.
+It took a while to develop, and in 1989 there were only 10 texts that were manually recopied on computer by Hart himself and some volunteers.
 But with the appearance of the Web 1.0 in 1991 and its ability to connect documents together through static pages, the project quickly moved forward.
 Many more volunteers helped in developing the project by giving access to public domain classics.

-In the 1970s, the French National Centre for Scientific Research digitized a thousand books from diverse subjects, mostly literature but also philosophy and science, dating back to the 12th century to present times.
-In this way were built the foundations of a large dictionary known as the Trésor de la langue française au Québec.
+In the 1970s, the French National Centre for Scientific Research digitized a thousand books from diverse subjects, mostly literature but also philosophy and science, dating from to the 12th century to present times.
+In this way the foundations of a large dictionary known as the Trésor de la langue française au Québec were built.
 This foundation of e-texts, named Frantext, was published on a compact disc under the brand name Discotext, and then on the World Wide Web in 1998.